turingschool/curriculum/tutorials/models/relationships.markdown

 #### Has Many Through

-After we used HABTM relationships it became apparent that, in almost every circumstance, the join model should *not* just be an implementation detail.
+As our experience with HABTM grew, it became apparent that, in almost every circumstance, the join model should *not* just be an implementation detail.
 Instead, it is usually the sign of a missing domain model.

 Consider this example of `Customer` and `Magazine`.
 What is their connection?
-It should be a `Subscription`!
+It should be a `Subscription`.
 It deserves promotion to a proper model:

 ```ruby
 class Magazine < ActiveRecord::Base